 If you follow another vehicle too closely, you are increasing the risk of being involved in a bad accident.
 Drivers need to leave enough space between cars to avoid hitting the other vehicle if braking is needed.
-The failure to do so can result in a serious rear-end accident which can cause serious injuries that should result in a substantial settlement value.
+The failure to do so can result in a rear-end accident which can cause serious injuries that should result in a substantial settlement value.

 - Illegally passing or weaving through traffic